smyrgeorge/actor4k/README.md

 ### Detached actors

-A detached actor is an actor instance that is manually created by directly invoking its constructor, rather than being automatically instantiated and managed by the actor registry.
+A detached actor is an actor instance manually created by directly invoking its constructor, rather than being automatically instantiated and managed by the actor registry.
 This means that it stands apart from the typical lifecycle management and messaging infrastructure of the actor system until it is explicitly integrated.
 Detached actors are useful in scenarios where you need fine-grained control over the actor's initialization or when they play a specialized